 2. Plan the Farm

 You need to figure out the specifics when planning for a solar farm.
-For instance, there are many different types of solar cells you use that come at varying costs and efficiencies.
+For instance, you use many different types of solar cells that come at varying costs and efficiencies.
 You might opt for:

 - Monocrystalline